Invoice Discounting: How to Access Working Capital

 What are the Drawbacks of Invoice Discounting?

-Since your business owns the invoices, you’re responsible for tracking down payments.
+Since your business owns the invoices, collecting money from customers for unpaid sales invoices remains your responsibility.
 While you must always ensure that customers pay you, it becomes much more critical when you need the money to repay a loan.
 Some invoice discounting companies require you to discount all invoices, also known as whole turnover invoice discounting.

 If a customer defaults on a payment, your business still has to pay the loans.
 Some discounting companies might offer non-recourse, but the cost would be very high.

 Like any loan, there’s also the cost to consider.
-While discount rates aren’t terrible, you must determine if your company can afford the reduced revenue.
+While discount rates aren’t terrible, you must determine if your company can afford the reduced revenue, especially after accounting for possible late payment fees and service fees.

 Invoice discounting represents a risk for lenders, raising the qualification requirements.
 Larger companies tend to use invoice discounting.
 Small businesses that can’t qualify tend to use invoice factoring instead.